Call Dr. Donnelly Book Consult

 Target Scores

-What Is a Competitive MCAT Score?
+What Is a Good MCAT Score for Medical School?

 The answer depends on where you want to attend medical school, but here are some widely recognized benchmarks.